cryptonector/ctp/README.md

    Values are reference counted and so released immediately when the last reference is dropped.

- - The other implementation ("slot list") has O(1) lock-less (but spinning) reads, and O(N log(M)) serialized writes where N is the maximum number of live threads that have read the variable and M is the number of referenced values).
+ - The other implementation ("slot list") has O(1) lock-less reads, with unreferenced values garbage collected by serialized writers in `O(N log(N))` where N is the maximum number of live threads that have read the variable and M is the number of values that have been set and possibly released).

    Readers never call the allocator after the first read in any given thread, and writers never call the allocator while holding the writer